AMERICANO: Argument Generation with Discourse-driven Decomposition and Agent Interaction: Argument Refinement Module

 \subsubsection{LLM-based Automatic Evaluation}

-We leverage GPT-4 to evaluate coherence and persuasion by scoring the outputs on a scale of 1 to 5, with the higher score signifying superior quality.
+In our LLM-based evaluation, we focus primarily on two aspects: \textbf{coherence} and \textbf{persuasion}.
+These two aspects are essential elements of a good argument with clear definitions and criteria, making them well-suited for assessments based on LLMs.
+Concretely, we leverage GPT-4 to evaluate coherence and persuasion by scoring the outputs on a scale of 1 to 5, with the higher score signifying superior quality.
 To reduce randomness, we evaluate each sample 5 times and average the scores.

 The prompts used for evaluation are designed with specific task instructions and a comprehensive list of detailed criteria, depicted in Figure~\ref{fig:gpt4_eval}.
 For \underline{coherence}, we concentrate on assessing both logical and discourse coherence, measuring the score jointly based on clarity, relevance to the proposition, logical consistency and soundness of reasoning.
 For \underline{persuasion}, we appraise the outputs according to language and rhetoric usage, the ability to address opposing viewpoints, credibility of evidence, and the overall effectiveness to persuade the audience.
 Each aspect comes with a detailed explanation.
 To improve stability, we prompt model to first generate a detailed rationale and then predict the score.
 More details are in Appendix~\ref{sec:gpt4_eval}.